 Do you read other blogs and comment?
 Sure you do, at least you should be.
 When you leave a comment, enter the URL of your tier 2, tier 3, or even your social media profiles.
 Be active in forums, and link to any mix of your tiered content as well.

 Tiered Link Building - Wrap Up

-Going forward, as digital marketing and organic search continues to change, the more diverse your SEO strategy, the better your chances of responding quickly and efficiently to those changes.
+Going forward, as digital marketing and organic search continue to change, the more diverse your SEO strategy, the better your chances of responding quickly and efficiently to those changes.

-What are you thoughts?
-Is this a method you use and have found it to be successful?
+What are your thoughts?
+Is this a method you use and have found to be successful?